 - Hypertension (most common risk factor)

-- Trauma; , e.g., deceleration injury in a motor vehicle accident, or iatrogenic injury during valve replacements or graft surgery (traumatic aortic dissection)
+- Trauma; , e.g., deceleration injury in a motor vehicle collision, or iatrogenic injury during valve replacements or graft surgery (traumatic aortic dissection)

 - Vasculitis; with aortic involvement (e.g., syphilis, Takayasu arteritis)